Last updated on October 9th, 2023

 It also acts as a painkiller.

-So adding this amazing spice to your daily diet can provide you with many health benefits.
+So adding this amazing spice to your daily diet can provide many health benefits.

-It is advised to consume it in a limited quantity as excess or clove can be toxic and can cause some side effects.
+Consuming it in a limited quantity is advised, as excess clove can be toxic and cause some side effects.

-Clove is rich in many vitamins, minerals, and healthy compounds that have many health benefits.
+Clove is rich in many vitamins, minerals, and healthy compounds with many health benefits.
 Drinking clove water every morning can help boost your immunity.
 It mitigates the effects of flu, viral and bacterial infections, and the common cold.
 Its manganese content also helps in improving your bone health.